OliverSpeir/portfolio/src/pages/blog/NextAuth-with-DRF.md

 1. The user model needs to keep track of the auth_provider so that multiple SSO providers can be implemented

    - This allows for Sign in with Google, Sign in with Facebook, Sign in with Github, etc...

 2. Creating a view for each SSO creates an endpoint that NextAuth will request during the `signIn` callback
 3. Creating a serializer for each endpoint allows for the `idToken` sent by that endpoint to be validated

     - This is where one would make a query for other data in the DRF's database that they might send back to be included in the frontend's session data

 4. Creating `google.py` as a seperate file is not strictly necessary but this allows for more readable code in my opinion

     - this function is what actually contacts the SSO provider and validates the token

 5. `register.py`  is where the users and tokens are generated

     - if the user already exists their existing token is deleted and a new one is created for them
     - if the user does not exist a token and a new user is created

-To reiterate: the DRF server needs to expose an unauthorized endpoint that accepts an `idToken`, validate that token and if the token is valid it needs to create an Authorization Token and a new user if that `idToken` has not already been used by an existing account
+The DRF server needs to expose an unauthorized endpoint that accepts an `idToken`, validate that token with the provider and if the token is valid it needs to create an Authorization Token, and a new user if that `idToken` has not already been used by an existing account.

 ### Requiring Authorization for other DRF endpoints

-1. add `permission_classes = (IsAuthenticated,)` with the `rest_framework.permissions import IsAuthenticated` function to all endpoints
+1. Add `permission_classes = (IsAuthenticated,)` with the `rest_framework.permissions import IsAuthenticated` function to all endpoints

     - it is possible to set permission classes with decorators as well
     - `@permission_classes( [IsAuthenticated], )`